 Firstly, conduct user experience (UX) research.
-If you run a few user tests and watch some recorded sessions, you'll find tons of UX-driven problems that you would never have noticed otherwise.
+If you run a few user tests and watch recorded sessions, you'll find many UX-driven problems that you would never have noticed otherwise.
 It's inarguably helpful to identify these problems.

-From here, you should have a substantial list of low-hanging fruit that you can prioritise and fix.
+From here, you should have a substantial list of low-hanging fruit you can prioritise and fix.

 Secondly, look into more innovative content and documentation.
 When fielding support inquiries — or any customer touchpoint — make sure you're firmly documenting, categorising, and quantifying all common questions and complaints.
 This data will serve as your ground for solid documentation planning.

 Where are your users and visitors struggling, and with what?
-And what can you answer that with content in real-time, so users don't even need to reach out to you?
+And what can you answer with content in real-time so users don't need to reach out to you?
 We do this here at Zooma with user guides in Zooma's customer portal's knowledge base.

 Finally, look into more innovative customer support options.
 For example, live chat is increasingly a necessary site element to provide.
 Most visitors and customers expect that your company has a live chat.